MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/vis-manipulation.md

 ---
-title: Visualization Manipulation on Graphics
+title: Visualization manipulation on graphics
 description: You can do manipulation on the embedded visualizations after they have been refreshed.
 ---